brutifus/brutifus/CONTRIBUTING.md

 brutifus is primarly a Python package.
 But in practice, brutifus also includes a series of parameter and utilitarian files related to its Github repository, and a dedicated documentation hosted using Github pages.

-For the sake of clarity, and to facilitate the code maintenance, we list here (succinctly) a series of key facts about the brutifus code and its repository:
+For the sake of clarity, and to facilitate the code maintenance, we list here (succinctly) a series of key facts about the brutifus code, its repository, and the associated organization:

 1. **Source code:**
    * brutifus is distributed under the terms of the GNU General Public License v3.0 or later.
-   * brutifus adheres to a versioning system specifyin the year, month, and release it (during that month), i.e. yyyy.mm.v
+   * brutifus adheres to a versioning system specifying the year, month, and release id (during that month), i.e. yyyy.mm.v
-   * The adopted styles are described [here](#styles).
+   * The adopted coding styles are described [here](#styles).
    * brutifus *operational* dependencies are specified in `setup.py`.
    * There is a human-readable [Changelog](CHANGELOG).